-3.15 Accompanying this report is an online register of all of sites listed in the tables below.
+3.16 Accompanying this report is an online register of all of sites listed in the tables below.
 This register has been compiled in accordance with the brownfield land register data standard published by the DCLG and is a standardised open spreadsheet with a consistent structure that will enable the information to be analysed by data analysis software.
 Local planning authorities have been encouraged to make their registers available in this format so that they can easily meet the requirements of any request for information issued by the Secretary of State.
-The Government intends to use this data to develop a more comprehensive understanding about the location and capacity of brownfield land suitable for development across the UK.
+The Government will use this data to develop a more comprehensive understanding about the location and capacity of brownfield land suitable for development across the UK.
+A prototype national interactive map based register is under development.

-Brownfield Land Register 2019 (Part 1)
+Brownfield Land Register 2020 (Part 1)